OpenSprinkler/OSBeeWiFi-Firmware/README.md

 https://github.com/esp8266/Arduino

 to install the ESP8266 core for Arduino.
 Next, copy the Blynk, SSD1306, and OSBeeWiFi libraries to your Arduino's 'libraries' subfolder.
-You also need to modify two files in the ESP8266 core and Blynk library.
-See README.txt in the Modifications folder for details.

 To compile, launch Arduino, select: